Eryadu/Java_feb_2025/src/studyMaterial/functionalInterface/functionalInterface.md

 R apply(T t);
 }
 Explaination: @FunctionalInterface is an annotation to ensure our interface is functional only.
 The function takes two generic types.
-The first one T is the type it takes a parameter and R is the return type of the abstract method. apply() is the abstract method of the Function.
+The first one T is the type it takes a parameter and R is the return type of the abstract method.

+## Abstract Method : apply() is the abstract method of the Function.

 Example: